ethcatherders/PM/README.md

 ## All Ethereum Cat Herder Meetings

 ### Purpose
-The Ethereum Cat Herder Meeting is a project management meeting intended to bring together various Ethereum Cat Herders and Project Managers who play a role in assisting the Ethereum Core Developer Community.
+The Ethereum Cat Herder Meeting is a regularly-scheduled project management meeting intended to bring together experienced project managers to facilitate the [Ethereum all core devs process](https://github.com/ethereum/pm).

 ### Previous Meetings